alexandr-lebedko/restaurant-webapp/README.md

 ## RESTAURANT WEB APP

 System Restaurant.
 Customer makes an order from the Menu.
-Administrator confirms the Order and sends it to the kitchen for execution.
+Administrator confirms the Order and sends it to a kitchen for execution.
 Administrator provides an invoice.
-Customer effects the payment of an invoice.
+Customer effects payment of the invoice.

 ##